CJMenart/MetadataRepresentationProject/use-case.md

 * Which object should the vehicle prefer to hit if unavoidable?
 * Is there a current restriction to speed (school zone, etc)?
 * Is this railroad currently closed for train access?
-* Is this a toll road?
-* Does the vehicle have enough gas/charge to make it to the next gas/charge station?
 * What is the average number of cars traveling on the road per time period?
-* Road closures/additional traffic due to functions such as parades/protests etc...?
 * Which side of the road does the car need to drive?
-* Is the car experiencing any issues?
-* What is the possible issue depending on the symptoms?
-* Does the car need to pull off the road?
-* What are the consequences if action is not taken to take car of the issue?

 # Potential Datasets
 * Self-Driving Sensor Data